DaeLeonFlucas/ticket-lifecycle/README.md

 </p>

 <h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>
-This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.
-This tutorial assumes you have completed both the Prerequisites and Installation lab and Post-Installation Configuration lab.<br />
+In this guide, we’ll explore the full ticket lifecycle within osTicket, from the moment a ticket is created until it’s resolved.
+This tutorial is designed for users who have previously finished both the Prerequisites and Installation lab and the Post-Installation Configuration lab.<br />

 <h2>Environments and Technologies Used</h2>